Jackfruit: Africa

+Materials

 Wood and manufacturing

 The golden yellow timber with good grain is used for building furniture and house construction in India.
 It is termite-resistant and is superior to teak for building furniture.
 The wood of the jackfruit tree is important in Sri Lanka and is exported to Europe.
 Jackfruit wood is widely used in the manufacture of furniture, doors and windows, in roof construction, and fish sauce barrels.

 The wood of the tree is used for the production of musical instruments.
 In Indonesia, hardwood from the trunk is carved out to form the barrels of drums used in the gamelan, and in the Philippines, its soft wood is made into the body of the kutiyapi, a type of boat lute.
 It is also used to make the body of the Indian string instrument veena and the drums mridangam, thimila, and kanjira.

-Cultural significance
+In culture

 The jackfruit has played a significant role in Indian agriculture for centuries.
-Archaeological findings in India have revealed that jackfruit was cultivated in India 3000 to 6000 years ago.
+Archaeological findings in India have revealed that jackfruit was cultivated in India 3,000 to 6,000 years ago.
 It has also been widely cultivated in Southeast Asia.

 The ornate wooden plank called avani palaka, made of the wood of the jackfruit tree, is used as the priest's seat during Hindu ceremonies in Kerala.
 In Vietnam, jackfruit wood is prized for the making of Buddhist statues in temples The heartwood is used by Buddhist forest monastics in Southeast Asia as a dye, giving the robes of the monks in those traditions their distinctive light-brown color.

-Jackfruit is the national fruit of Bangladesh, and the state fruit of the Indian states of Kerala (which hosts jackfruit festivals) and Tamil Nadu.
+Jackfruit is the national fruit of Bangladesh, and Sri Lanka, and the state fruit of the Indian states of Kerala (which hosts jackfruit festivals) and Tamil Nadu.